zouge666/02806-group28.github.io/index.md

 ####  Prediction:

 - Top 10 Prediction Summary: The prediction results show that for most matches where the model predicted a win probability above 0.6, the home team indeed won (e.g., P=0.762, 0.925).
 The incorrect predictions mostly occurred around probability values close to 0.5, where the model itself expresses uncertainty.
 Meanwhile, the model correctly identified at least one clear case where the home team lost (e.g., P=0.303), showing that it retains some ability to discriminate in both directions Overall Summary: By incorporating the number of star players as a feature, the model not only improved its recall, but also showed a more confident distribution of predictions.
-It was better able to identify matches where the home team had a clear advantage—such as the presence of star players—thus improving the overall reliability and interpretability of its predictions.
+It was better able to identify matches where the home team had a clear advantage (such as the presence of star players), thus improving the overall reliability and interpretability of its predictions.

 #### Results below: